mani-barathi/Octave/README.md

 - Clone the repo, and cd into it
 - Install all the dependencies from package.json
 - Create a firebase project and enable **Firestore** database, **Google login** and **Email-Password** for Authentication
-- Create a file **src/firebase.js** and place firebase project Keys inside as shown in [src/firebase.example.js](https://github.com/mani-barathi/Octave/blob/master/src/firebase.example.js)
+- Create a file **.env** and place firebase project Keys inside as shown in [.env.example](https://github.com/mani-barathi/Octave/blob/master/.env.example)
 - Run app by typing `npm start` in command line
 - Make sure to read the **Note** section below to know about setting up **Indexes in firestore**